Bluff wedding cluster tied with Auckland College as biggest in the country

 Thirty-six coronavirus cases are now linked to Christchurch's Rosewood Rest Home.
 Six residents of the home have died of the virus.

-It is still unclear where six of the sixteen significant virus clusters came from, the Ministry of Health's website says.
+It is still unclear where six of the 16 significant virus clusters came from, the Ministry of Health's website says.

 Clusters under investigation, including probable cases